-The gender pay gap is both complicated and wildly controversial.
+The gender pay gap is both complicated and controversial.
 There are a lot of things to take into consideration when talking about what the wage gap is and why it exists.
-For the purpose of this article, we’re sticking to the facts.
-We’ll delve into the different types of wage gaps that affect diverse people in a wide range of settings and circumstances.

-First things first, there is not a single gender pay gap — there are many that we'll cover in this article.
-In order to understand what the gender pay gaps mean, and how the numbers come to fruition, it’s important know that there are two distinct methods used for calculating gender pay gaps — controlled and uncontrolled.
+In order to understand what the gender pay gap means, and how the numbers come about, it’s important to know that there are two distinct methods used for calculating gender pay gaps: controlled and uncontrolled.

 - Median earning of women : Median earning of men